-A: The vast majority of the problems associated with topical nitroglycerin utilized in perianal situations is due to either using too potent a formulation of NTG, or using too much of it (or both).
-We recommend using 0.125% nitroglycerin ointment, and using a “pea-sized” drop placed inside the anus 2-3 times per day.
+A: The vast majority of the problems associated with topical nitroglycerin utilized in perianal situations is due to either using too potent a formulation of NTG*, or using too much of it (or both).
+We have had great success using 0.125% nitroglycerin ointment, and using a “pea-sized” drop on a gloved finger, placed inside the anus 3 times per day.
 In patients with fissures, the treatment must be continued for 3 months after the fissure is healed, in order to minimize the risk of recurrence.

 Dr. Cleator recommends using NTG on the vast majority of patients, as he sees a more rapid healing of the post-banding ulcer, and sees fewer complaints of pain with its use.

 Q: What do I do for a patient when NTG is not effective?